-How to Bake or Grill Shrimp
+How to Grill or Broil Shrimp

 Succulent Shrimp Makes Your Mouth Water

 Shrimp is an extremely popular choice of shelled seafood of the crustacean family.
 Whether fried, sauteed, broiled, grilled, or baked, most people love shrimp, unless they are allergic to it or it is against their religion to consume it.

 Depending on method of preparation, shrimp is either really bad for you or really good for you.
 Frequent consumption of fried shrimp or shrimp drenched in melted butter, heavy creams, and sauces high in sodium can take away from the nutritional value and benefits.

 Shrimp also has a higher level of cholesterol than other seafood.
 For those who are watching their cholesterol levels, eating too much shrimp is also not a good idea.

 Cooking method is key to preparing and eating a healthier shrimp meal.
 To ensure eating of a healthy seafood meal that includes shrimp, cooking method has to be taken into consideration.

 This recipe uses spices and other ingredients that are known to promote good health.
 This special combination includes turmeric, cayenne, ginger, garlic and olive oil.
 Choice of ingredients coupled with cooking method, ensures a healthful and tasty meal.

 Shrimp is best eaten broiled, grilled, or baked, without a lot of added salts and fats.

 The main nutritional benefits of shrimp, depending on preparation, are as follows: